Dynatrace/OneAgent-SDK-for-Python/docs/tagging.rst

 * You should take care that obtaining the incoming tag is not an expensive operation, as it can not be accounted for in the timings of the resulting path.
+* Both the string and byte tag are returned as a :class:`bytes` object (:code:`str` bytestring in Python 2).
+  This is due to an oversight that cannot be fixed anymore without breaking compatibility.